To be, or not to be a limited company. That is the question.

 I had a good insight into the sports industry after playing sports at county level, and wanted more control over the time and days I worked.
 I fell into the fitness industry as a personal trainer, it wasn’t a path I’d considered before.
 But, I’m glad I did it now.

 My business name was my wife’s suggestion.
-It’s more personal, and you wouldn’t put your name to something you didn’t believe in, or weren’t passionate about.
+It’s more personal, and you wouldn’t put your name to something you did not believe in, or weren’t passionate about.

 Why didn’t you register as a limited company?